 The University is required to contribute an amount equal to the contributions paid by employees and any additional amounts required to be paid by an employer under the PBA.
-For the period April 1, 2015 to March 31, 2023, the University is exempt from the going concern funding requirements of the PBA thereby allowing deferral of the special payments otherwise due for the fiscal years 2015/16 through 2022/23.
+For the period April 1, 2015 to March 31, 2024, the University was exempt from the going concern funding requirements of the PBA thereby allowing deferral of the special payments otherwise due for the fiscal years 2015/16 through 2023/24.

-With respect to solvency, the University is exempt to December 31, 2023, from the PBA requirement to liquidate solvency deficiencies within five years of the solvency valuation date.
+With respect to solvency, the University is exempt to March 31, 2024, from the PBA requirement to liquidate solvency deficiencies within five years of the solvency valuation date.
 Where the solvency ratio is below prescribed limits the University will, however, make special payments into the fund representing the solvency deficiency on refunds and transfers paid out of the fund.

-A valuation of the Plan was performed as at December 31, 2022 and the results have been extrapolated to March 31, 2023, for financial statement reporting.
-The extrapolation revealed that a going concern surplus of \$14.9 million had emerged at March 31, 2023, based on current Plan provisions, PBA requirements and asset smoothing.
-Based upon market values, however, the Plan had an unfunded liability of \$44.0 million at March 31, 2023.
+A valuation of the Plan was performed as at December 31, 2022 and the results have been extrapolated to March 31, 2024, for financial statement reporting.
+The extrapolation revealed a going concern surplus of \$35.4 million at March 31, 2024, based on current Plan provisions, PBA requirements and asset smoothing.
+Based upon market values, the surplus was \$89.9 million at March 31, 2024.

 The financial position of the Plan does not reflect a future payment stream incorporated into the contribution rate related to the past service cost of indexing, introduced under the Plan, effective July 1, 2004.
 A funding arrangement was implemented coincident with the introduction of indexing to liquidate the initial past service unfunded liability over a period of 40 years.
-At March 31, 2023, approximately 21.25 years are remaining in the amortization schedule.
+At March 31, 2024, approximately 20.25 years are remaining in the amortization schedule.
 The indexing liability is amortized on a declining balance basis along with recognition that if the indexing contributions (i.e., an additional 0.6% of payroll being made by both the University and Employees) exceed the originally scheduled amortization payment, then 15 years' worth of these excess contributions can be accounted for when determining the University's special payments.